Saturday, September 27, 2025

 “Today marks the one-year celebration of the World Food Forum Bhutan Chapter.
 The reason we are hosting such celebrations is that we want the youth voices to be heard.
 We have so many excellent guests here, and we want the youth voices to be included and represented at a greater platform,” said Tshering Yangden, the leader of the World Food Forum Bhutan Chapter.

-The highlight of the day was the Digital Agriculture Hackathon award, where AgriConnect, a student group, was handed a cash prize of Nu 180,000.
-The group came first during a three-day hackathon conducted ahead of today’s event for a business idea that connects roadside farmers directly to buyers, cutting out middlemen.
+The highlight of the day was the Digital Agriculture Hackathon award; a student group was awarded Nu 180,000 in funding support to develop Agro Connect.
+The group came first during a three-day hackathon conducted ahead of today’s event for a business idea.
+A member of the AgroConnect said,”through our research, we found that some middlemen charge excessively high rates, and our aim is to ensure fairer prices for both farmers and buyers.”

 Additionally, a youth panel discussion also gave young leaders a platform to speak about their role in achieving the Sustainable Development Goals and the challenges they face.